Vishal7683-0/js-start-journey/README.md

 # js-start-journey
-A code repo for javascript series
+A code repo for java